WorldMirror: Universal 3D World Reconstruction with Any-Prior Prompting: Method

+To achieve a truly unified multi-task framework, we design a comprehensive architecture that jointly predicts point maps, camera parameters, depth maps, surface normals, and 3D Gaussians within a single feed-forward pass.
+However, jointly optimizing these tasks poses significant challenges: the entanglement of geometry and appearance learning often limits individual task performance.
+To address these issues, we introduce a decoupled modeling strategy that separates geometry prediction from appearance reconstruction, along with a curriculum learning scheme that progressively balances task difficulties during training.

+\textbf{Geometry Modeling.} Inspired by the architecture used in VGGT~\citep{wang2025vggt}, we construct a Transformer backbone with a global–local attention mechanism and multi-head decoders for multi-task regression.
+The input images along with optional priors are tokenized as described in Sec.~\ref{sec:method:tokenization}, and the resulting tokens $\mT_i$ are fed into the backbone to extract multi-view features $\mF_i$.
+These features are subsequently passed to DPT decoders~\citep{ranftl2021vision} to produce dense predictions, including 3D point maps $\hat{\mP}_i$, multi-view depth maps $\hat{\mD}_i$, and surface normal maps $\hat{\mN}_i$.
+Additionally, $\mF_i$ is processed by an MLP decoder to estimate camera parameters $\hat{\mE}_i$.

-\textbf{Surface Normal Estimation.} For surface normal estimation, we employ the same DPT architecture as other dense prediction tasks, followed by L2 normalization to ensure unit vector outputs:
+For the surface normal estimation task, which is not included in VGGT, we apply L2 normalization to ensure unit-length vector outputs:

-To address the scarcity of ground-truth normal annotations, we introduce a hybrid supervision approach.
-We leverage both annotated datasets and pseudo normals derived from ground-truth depth maps via plane fitting for datasets lacking normal labels, which enables effective usage of diverse data for generalization while ensuring consistent normal estimation.
+To address the scarcity of ground-truth normal annotations, we leverage both annotated normal labels and pseudo normals derived from ground-truth depth maps via plane fitting.
+This strategy enables effective utilization of diverse datasets for improved generalization.

-\textbf{Novel View Synthesis.} To enable novel view synthesis, we predict 3D Gaussian Splatting (3DGS).
-Specifically, we use a DPT head $\mathtt{DPT}_{g}(\cdot)$ to regress pixel-wise Gaussian depth maps $\hat{\mD}_{g}$ and Gaussian feature maps $F_{g}$.
-These depth predictions are back-projected using the ground-truth camera poses $[\mR|\vt]$ and intrinsic matrix $\mK$ to obtain the Gaussian centers $\boldsymbol{\mu}_{g}$.
-To infer the remaining Gaussian attributes $\hat{\mG}$, including opacity $\sigma_{g}$, orientation $r_{g}$, scale $s_{g}$, residual spherical-harmonic color coefficients $\Delta\mathbf{c}_{g}$, and a fusion weight $w_{g}$, we combine $F_{g}$ with appearance features derived from a convolution network $\mathtt{Conv(\cdot)}$.
-The overall process can be formulated as:
+\textbf{Appearance Modeling.} We model appearance using 3D Gaussian Splatting to render high-quality novel view images.
+A special DPT decoder $\mathtt{DPT}_{g}(\cdot)$ is used to regress pixel-wise 3DGS attributes, including position $x_{g}$, color $c_{g}$, opacity $\sigma_{g}$, scale $s_{g}$, and rotation $r_{g}$.
+The Gaussian positions are computed from the predicted depths $\hat{\mD}_{g}$ and ground-truth camera parameters $[\mR|\vt]$.
+Gaussian colors are obtained by combining the original image RGB values with a predicted RGB residual.
 To reduce Gaussian redundancy caused by overlapping regions across multiple views, we cluster and prune per-pixel Gaussians through voxelization, similar to AnySplat~\citep{jiang2025anysplat}.
-To enable novel view synthesis, the input images are split into context and target sets during training.
-The 3D Gaussians are built only from context views but rendered to and supervised by both target and original context viewpoints via a differentiable rasterizer~\citep{ye2025gsplat}.
-This dual supervision enables the model to synthesize novel views while preserving consistency with input observations.